AnkitaS99/AnkitaS99/README.md

 🧠 About Me
 🛠️ Student by morning, developer by evening, story devourer by night

-👈 Proudly left-handed (which means I write code with the right side of the brain 😄)

-📚 I can finish a fiction book in one sitting — challenge accepted!

 💡 Passionate about clean code, smart solutions, and continuous learning (the grind never stops am I right? 😪)

 🎯 My productivity peaks under deadlines.

+👈 Proudly left-handed (which means I write code with the right side of the brain 😄)

+📖 I can finish a fiction book in one sitting — challenge accepted!

+🇩🇪📚I spreche auch ein bisschen Deutsch *(that means "I also speak a little bit of German")*

 🔍 What You’ll Find Here
 Side projects I actually finish (well… mostly)